-In all of the above sentences, the second noun phrases are between two bracket-like commas (or a comma and a full stop).
+In the above sentences, the second noun phrases are between two bracket-like commas (or a comma and a full stop).
 This use of commas is considered in detail in the post 50.
 Right & Wrong Comma Places.
-There is perhaps just one situation where it does not accompany apposition used for clarifying.
+There is perhaps just one situation where it does not accompany descriptive apposition.
 Consider this:

 (g) Paris the capital of France has a long history.

 Unlike most of the first nouns above, Paris is a name with more than one owner – the other being a town in Texas, USA.
 Because of this, there will sometimes be a need to clarify which Paris is being talked about.
 This is what absent commas do in sentences like (g).
 The same thing happens in John the Baptist, Jack the Ripper and Ford the motor manufacturer.
-The presence of commas in (g) would suggest that the reader was expected to know already which Paris was meant, and that the second part of the apposition named a characteristic of that Paris that might have been forgotten or need highlighting.
+The presence of commas in (g) would suggest that the reader was unlikely to be confused about which Paris was meant, but needed to be reminded or informed of its French-capital characteristic.

 This choice concerning commas in sentences like (g) is identical to the one in sentences containing who, which or that (see 34.
 Relative Pronouns and Commas).
 This is not surprising, since a paraphrase with a relative pronoun is usually possible: the Paris that is the capital of France in (g).
 More can be read about such sentences in the post 47.
 Article Errors with Proper Nouns.

 2. The Naming Use

 Here, the two types of noun phrase are the same as above, but in reverse order with the more descriptive one first:

 (h) The upmarket cars Mercedes and Rolls Royce have iconic radiator designs.

 (i) (The) Beatle John Lennon was killed in 1980.